Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 Knowing how to manage a behavior crisis is paramount to job success and your sanity.
 Stay calm and professional when you handle these difficult situations to ensure students are given the necessary support without compromising your professionalism.

-Behavior Management Tips to Help you Get Through Difficult Situations
+Behavior Management Tips to Help You Get Through Difficult Situations

 1. Nobody is Perfect